Public Art Walking Tour

 Continue walking beside the Children’s Museum.

 This wonderful and very popular cast brass sculpture was created by Max Turner.
 He was well known as a painter, sculptor, teacher, and author.
 He retired from sculpting at age 90, but continued drawing and painting.
-This sculpture was donated in honor of Irma Frances Hall Ayers who lived in Portsmouth all of her life and spent many hours volunteering in her beloved community.
-Her daughter is Martha Frances Fortson, former executive director of the Portsmouth Museums Foundation.
+This sculpture was donated in honor of Irma Frances Hall Ayers, who lived in Portsmouth all of her life and spent many hours volunteering in her beloved community.
+It was donated by her daughter, Martha Frances Fortson, former executive director of the Portsmouth Museums Foundation.

 You’ve done it!
 You are back to where you began.